leminlimez/CowabungaLite/README.md

 ## Building
 Just build like a normal Xcode project.
 Sign using your own team and bundle identifier.
 You can also build the .app file by running the command `xcodebuild CODE_SIGNING_ALLOWED=NO -scheme Cowabunga\ Lite -configuration release` inside the folder containing the xcodeproj.

+## How it works
+Cowabunga Lite applies tweaks by creating a partial restore of only the files being changed without wiping the device.
+It uses [libimobiledevice](https://libimobiledevice.org) to create the backups, restore them to the device, and read information about the device such as the device name, iOS version, and home screen apps.

 ## Credits
 - [Avangelista](https://github.com/Avangelista) for much of the restore backend and initial UI.
 - [iTech Expert](https://twitter.com/iTechExpert21) for various tweaks.